FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 CosmPSFt:

-The Fortran code for power spectrum.
+For the Fortran users, we have the corresponding Fortran code for power spectrum measurements (not for modelling).
 The following Fortran packages are required to be installed for our code:

 1: fftw-3.3.10 : https://www.fftw.org/download.html